What is a Modular Home?

 If Cutting Edge builds all over California how can you serve me in my community?

-Our twelve years of experience building in California’s difficult building code and legal environment is proof that we will stand by our clients from the start-to-finish of their projects.
+Our fourteen years of experience building in California’s difficult building code and legal environment is proof that we will stand by our clients from the start to finish of their projects.
 We didn’t copy anyone else’s way of serving clients – we designed it from the ground up for our clients in California based on the challenges that they face living and working here.
 Our first home was built as our founder’s family home, and we take building homes for families in California seriously.
 We work under an “Open-Source” philosophy painted with a healthy dose of realistic thinking, providing free, fair, and as complete of information as we have available.
 We work hard every moment to ensure that our client gets the best home and skilled work at the lowest possible price.
 We fully disclose all the information we have about ourselves, the industry, the laws and regulations, and our competition because we are confident you will choose us when you have all of the facts.

 What is your experience and certification to be selling these homes?